Property Crimes Attorney in Fort Worth, Texas

 Texas Penal Code | Title 7, Chapter 28 — View the full text of this chapter of the Texas Penal Code discussing numerous property crimes.
 Read more about definitions of these offenses as well as the accompanying penalties.
 You can also learn how the amount of pecuniary loss is calculated in these cases.

-Were you arrested or do you believe that you could be under investigation for any kind of alleged property offense in the DFW area?
+Were you arrested or do you believe that you could be under investigation for any kind of alleged property offense in North Central Texas?
 Do not say anything to authorities without legal counsel.
-Contact Townsend, Gebhardt & Eppes, PLLC for help protecting your rights.
+Contact Gebhardt and Eppes, PLLC for help protecting your rights.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense attorneys in Fort Worth who represent clients in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Weatherford, Fort Worth, and several others.
+Gebhardt, and Eppes, PLLC are criminal defense attorneys in Fort Worth who represent clients in communities throughout Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Weatherford, Fort Worth, and several others.
 Call 817-502-3600 or submit an online form to receive a free initial consultation that will allow our lawyers to provide a complete evaluation of your case.